mathurinm/celer/README.md

 For the last mean of contribution, here are the steps to help you setup ``celer`` on your local machine:

-1. Fork the repository and afterward run the following command to clone it on your local machine
+1. Fork the repository and afterwards run the following command to clone it on your local machine

 ```shell
 git clone https://github.com/{YOUR_GITHUB_USERNAME}/celer.git